UoA-eResearch/leapmotion_gestures/README.md

 1. Training LSTM based models for recognizing gestures using a leap motion device;
 2. Using such models with a leap motion device in a live environment, such that predictions and other 'affective' information can be viewed in real time.

+To see the program in action, check it out on youtube [here](https://youtu.be/3BBsVIJNAhM).

 ## Training Data Flow
 It is important to understant how the data from leap motion devices is transformed and used in this project.
 It looks something like this: raw data -> select variables of interest -> calculate some derived variables -> drop unwanted variables -> standardize variables -> split into examples